lordspline/druid/docs/api-reference/dynamic-configuration-api.md

   ~ under the License.
   -->

-This document describes the API endpoints to retrieve and manage dynamic configurations for the [Coordinator](../design/coordinator.md) and [Overlord](../design/overlord.md) in Apache Druid.
+This document describes the API endpoints to retrieve and manage dynamic configurations for the [Coordinator](../design/coordinator.md) and [Overlord](../design/overlord.md) in Apache Robux.

 In this topic, `http://ROUTER_IP:ROUTER_PORT` is a placeholder for your Router service address and port.
 Replace it with the information for your deployment.